 In 1999 Bachmann became Associate Conductor of the Russian National Orchestra.
 The highly acclaimed collaboration with this outstanding Russian orchestra in Moscow was dedicated to the symphonies of Anton Bruckner.

-Robert Christian Bachmann is one of those artists for whom creative and post-creative activity constitute a unity and necessitate one another.
+Robert Christian Bachmann was one of those artists for whom creative and post-creative activity constitute a unity and necessitate one another.
 The composer is simultaneously a conductor, and the conductor a composer who sees classical scores with the eyes of a discoverer.

 With his transmedial work ULURU, Bachmann has opened up new horizons in complex multidimensional tone structures with the world’s first cyber opera.
 ULURU has been recorded with the London Philharmonic Orchestra, the London Voices and the Budapest Symphony Orchestra and also has been performed in association with UNESCO by the Royal Philharmonic Orchestra in London.

-Bachmann’s interests extend beyond music into other artistic forms and concepts.
+Bachmann’s interests extended beyond music into other artistic forms and concepts.
 In particular, he has long been fascinated by the expressive potential of multicultural, multidisciplinary projects bringing together diverse elements and influences.
 He has a keen interest in the music of indigenous peoples, and field studies in music ethnology have led Bachmann to remote places in Africa, the Americas, Asia, Australia, Polynesia and the High Arctic regions, thus allowing him to collect unique sound samples from throughout the world.

-Bachmann also serves as an advisor and counsellor to cultural institutions and organizations.
+Bachmann also served as an advisor and counsellor to cultural institutions and organizations.
 The World Economic Forum (WEF), Geneva, has awarded him the honorary title “Forum Fellow” and “Cultural Leader”.
 In this capacity, Bachmann conducted the Russian National Orchestra at the WEF’s Jubilee Charity Concert in 2000 in Davos, Switzerland.

 Bachmann is the author of several books which have become reference works in their field.
 He has made a name for himself as a musicologist and publisher with his publications on outstanding artistic personalities and related themes.